Hans-Jürgen Krahl: Theodor W. Adorno and the "Frankfurt School"

 In 1964 or 1965 (sources differ) Krahl switched to the so-called Frankfurt School of the "Institut für Sozialforschung" (IfS / "Institute for Social Research") which at that time was still a stand-alone institution (though it has subsequently been reincorporated into the Goethe University in Frankfurt).
 The lure was the opportunity to study with Theodor W. Adorno, who would have a decisive and lasting influence on him.

 In 1965 he began work on his doctoral dissertation on the "Natural Law of the Capitalist Movement applying the definitions derived by Karl Marx" ("Naturgesetz der kapitalistischen Bewegung bei Marx").
 (Note: "Naturgesetz" ("Natural law") is a term defined by Karl Marx in his own terms for his own purposes.
 Readers familiar with Marxism in some depth will probably be equipped to define it appropriately.)
 The doctorate was supervised by Adorno himself.
 Sources identify Krahl as "Adorno's favourite student", recalling that Krahl was the only one of Adorno's students or staff members at the IFS whom Adorno was prepared to debate on a basis of intellectual equality.
-Krahl was blessed with a formidable memory and power of recall.
-He was exceptionally lucid.
-He was massively well-educated and eloquent.
-In terms of socialist political philosophy, he had found the time and opportunity to become phenomenally well-read in terms both of depth and of breadth.
-He was also hugely respectful of his doctoral mentor-supervisor, from whom he drew numerous key concepts of the "Frankfurt School critical theory", which he applied in a number of important philosophical-political writings of his own.
+It is said that Krahl was blessed with an excellent memory and power of recall and that he was exceptionally lucid.
+In terms of socialist political philosophy, he had found the time and opportunity to become well-read in the subject.
+He was also hugely respectful of his doctoral mentor-supervisor, from whom he drew numerous key concepts of the "Frankfurt School critical theory", which he applied in a number of philosophical-political writings of his own.